Luiz Inacio Lula da Silva Fast Facts

 September 20, 2016 - A Brazilian judge rules that there is enough evidence for Lula da Silva, his wife and six others to stand trial on corruption charges.

-July 12, 2017 - Lula da Silva is found guilty of the charges of corruption and money laundering stemming from bribes and benefits he received from a state-run oil company Petrobras.
-Brazilian Federal Judge Sergio Moro sentences da Silva to nine-and-a-half years in jail.
-He remains free during his appeal, and faces corruption, obstruction of justice and money laundering charges in four other court cases.
+July 12, 2017 - Lula da Silva is found guilty of the charges of corruption and money laundering stemming from bribes and benefits he received from state-run oil company Petrobras.
+Brazilian Federal Judge Sergio Moro sentences Lula da Silva to nine and a half years in jail.
+He remains free during his appeal.

 September 5, 2017 - Corruption charges are filed against Lula da Silva, his successor Rousseff, and six Workers' Party members.
 They are accused of running a criminal organization, to divert funds from state-owned oil firm Petrobras.
 The charges are related to Operation Car Wash.
 Lula da Silva, Rousseff, and the Workers' Party deny the allegations.

-January 24, 2018 - A Brazilian appeals court unanimously upholds the corruption conviction of Lula da Silva, casting doubt on his plans to run again in an upcoming presidential election.
+January 24, 2018 - A Brazilian appeals court unanimously upholds his corruption conviction, casting doubt on his plans to run again in an upcoming presidential election.
 The three appellate court judges also add two and a half years to his sentence, giving him 12 years in prison.
 Lula da Silva remains free pending any future appeals.

+April 7, 2018 - After defying an order to turn himself in by holing up at a union building for a day, he surrenders to federal authorities to begin serving a 12-year prison sentence for corruption.